 Community Helps our Streets Come Alive!

-Help Cayuga & Court Streets come alive at this spring’s Streets Alive!
-Once again, on May 3rd from 1-5pm, we’ll be closing the street to cars–from Ithaca High School to GIAC–and opening it to people for walking, rolling, biking, dancing and playing!
-And join Cultura to celebrate Cinco de Mayo at GIAC the same day!
+Help Plain Street and Wood Street come alive at this Fall’s Streets Alive!
+Our event is planned on September 20th from 1-5pm, when we’ll be closing the street to cars–from the Southside Community Center to Wood Street Park–and opening it to people for walking, rolling, biking, dancing and playing!

 There are many ways you can get involved: